fredokun/lisp-lazy-seq/README.md

 (take 5 sorted-nums)
 => (9.998831 9.997225 9.989832 9.987843 9.98232)

-;; The start of sorted-nums is now fully sorted sorted-nums
+;; The start of sorted-nums is now fully sorted but most is only ;; partly sorted i.e. known to be <= 9.961885 sorted-nums
 => #<lazy:9.998831 9.997225 9.989832 9.987843 9.98232 9.961885 ...>
 ```